-$$MSE{f} = \frac{1}{n} \sum{i=1}^{n} (\hat{x}{i} - x{i})^{2}$$ and $MSE{cl} = \frac{1}{n} \sum{i=1}^{n} x{i}^{2}$ are respectively the mean squared error of the hindcasts and the mean squared error of climatology hindcasts.
-Here \hat{x}i and x_i are respectively the hindcast and observed anomaly values for each of the n = 51 years.
-The climatologies used here are the 51-year (1952-2002) average for the cross-validation period, and the 51-year (1900-1950) average for the replicated real-time forecast period.
+$$MSE_f = \frac{1}{n} \sum{i=1}^{n} (\hat{x}i - x_i)^2$$ and $MSE{cl} = \frac{1}{n} \sum{i=1}^{n} x_i^2$ are, respectively, the mean squared error of the hindcasts and the mean squared error of climatology hindcasts.
+Here, $\hat{x}i$ and $x_i$ are, respectively, the hindcast and observed anomaly values for each of the n=51 yr.
+The climatologies used here are the 51-yr (1952-2002) average for the cross-validation period, and the 51-yr (1900-50) average for the replicated real-time forecast period.

 Model skill is compared against ordinary persistence skill for the standard ENSO-CLIPER model and its temporal stability, and for the ENSO-CLIPER model formulated using different values of three sensitivity factors.
 Persistence is calculated over the same length interval as the predictand period (WMO 2002).
-For example, the ordinary persistence at a lead of 1 month for the August-September target predictand is calculated as the mean anomaly over the prior two-month period May-June.
+For example, the ordinary persistence at a lead of 1 month for the August-September target predictand is calculated as the mean anomaly over the prior 2- month period May-Iune

 Confidence intervals are computed around the MSSS skill values using the bootstrap method (Efron and Gong 1983).
-This involves randomly selecting with replacement, 51 years (in this case) of actual data together with the associated predicted and climatological hindcasts.
+This involves randomly selecting with replacement 51 yr (in this case) of actual data together with the associated predicted and climatological hindcasts.
 Upon calculating the MSSS skills and repeating many times, a distribution of skill values is obtained from which a 95% two-tailed confidence interval can be readily obtained.
-This confidence interval means there is a 95% probability that the skill computed over the 51 year period will lie within this uncertainty window.
-The root mean square skill score (RMSSS) is also considered and is calculated in a way identical to equation (1) but with the insertion of the root mean square error in place of the MSE.
+This confidence interval means there is a 95% probability that the skill computed over the 51-yr period will lie within this uncertainty window.
+The rootmean-square skill score (RMSSS) is also considered and is calculated in a way identical to Eq.
+(1) but with the insertion of the root-mean-square error in place of the MSE.
 RMSSS places less weight on the correct prediction of extremes and so provides a useful comparison to the MSSS.

-Fully cross-validated MSSS with one year at a time withheld may be decomposed (Murphy 1988) into temporal, amplitude and bias errors as follows:
+Fully cross-validated MSSS with 1 yr at a time withheld may be decomposed (Murphy 1988) into temporal, amplitude, and bias errors as follows: